hsm_greatest_failed_art.epI

 We all want to make a change, but refuse to see into our own mirrors.

 In turn, our reflection became foggy.
-This is a foggy world.
+Earth became a foggy world.
 A polluted world.

 Choose to look and see: